torrejonv/teranode/docs/tutorials/miners/minersGettingStarted.md

 ## Introduction

 This tutorial will guide you through your first steps with Teranode using Docker Compose.
-By the end of this guide, you'll have a running Teranode instance suitable for testing and development.
+By the end of this guide, you'll have a running **testnet** **Teranode** instance suitable for testing and development.

 ## Prerequisites